 What Causes Fall Allergies?

 Ragweed is the biggest allergy trigger in the fall.
-Though the weed usually starts releasing pollen with cool nights and warm days in August, it can last into September and October.
-About three-quarters of people who are allergic to spring plants are also allergic to ragweed.
+Though it usually starts to release pollen with cool nights and warm days in August, it can last into September and October.
+About 75% of people allergic to spring plants also have reactions to ragweed.

-Ragweed pollen loves to get around.
-Even if it doesn't grow where you live, it can still travel for hundreds of miles on the wind.
-For some people who are allergic to ragweed, foods like bananas, melon, zucchini, and certain other fruits and vegetables can also cause symptoms.
+Even if it doesn't grow where you live, ragweed pollen can travel for hundreds of miles on the wind.
+For some people who are allergic to ragweed, certain fruits and vegetables, including bananas, melon, and zucchini, can also cause symptoms.

 Don’t forget dust mites.
-While they are common during the humid summer months, they can get stirred into the air the first time you turn on your heat in the fall.
-Dust mites can trigger sneezes, wheezes, and runny noses.
+While they’re common during the humid summer months, they can get stirred into the air the first time you turn on your heat in the fall.
+They can trigger sneezes, wheezes, and runny noses.

-Going back to school can also trigger allergies in kids because mold and dust mites are common in schools.
+Going back to school can also bring allergies in kids because mold and dust mites are common in schools.

 What Are the Symptoms?